There are various treatment choices for breast cancer. Which may work best for you? It depends on a number of factors. These include:

 Your personal needs and preferences

-Local treatments remove, destroy, or control the cancer cells in one certain area.
+Local treatments.
+These remove, destroy, or control cancer cells in one area of the body.
 Surgery and radiation are local treatments.

 Your Family's Health